 Buckeye Hills East is 25,800 acres immediately east of State Highway 85.
 BLM designated the parcel as a special recreation management area.
 The area provides an opportunity to partner with BLM and possibly the City of Buckeye.
-The establishment of BHRP-East, and the Gila River corridor, is a natural expansion of the park system, connecting crucial open space and wildlife corridors to EMRP.
+Establishing BHRP-East and the Gila River corridor is a natural expansion of the park system, connecting crucial open space and wildlife corridors to EMRP.